Skip to content

 How Long Does It Take for Keiki Paste to Work?

-After applying keiki paste to a scored node of your orchid or houseplant, you should expect to see signs of development in one to three weeks.
-This time may vary, though, due to the health of the mother plant, the type of plant, and growing conditions.
-Be patient!
+After applying keiki paste to a scored node of your orchid or houseplant, you may begin to notice signs of growth within one to three weeks.
+This timeline can vary depending on the health of the plant, the species, and growing conditions.
+Be patient – every plant is different!

 How Often Do I Have to Apply Keiki Paste?

-You only need to apply keiki paste once to a plant node for shoots to grow.
-The lanolin-based paste is water resistant, so it won’t wash off.
+You only need to apply keiki paste once to a plant node.
+The lanolin-based paste is water resistant, so it won’t wash off easily.
 Now, sit back and wait for the magic to happen.

 When Does Keiki Paste NOT Work?

-While keiki paste seems pretty miraculous, it isn't really a magic wand for all of your plant-growth desires.
-For starters, keiki paste is not a rooting hormone, so if you’re trying to get a cutting to grow roots, you’ll need a different product with auxin, the growth hormone specific for generating roots.
+While keiki paste seems pretty miraculous, it isn’t a magic wand for all your plant goals.
+For starters, it’s not intended for rooting cuttings - you’ll need a different product for that.

 Is Keiki Paste Safe for Pets and Kids?